 An individual will have this type of protected pension age if all of the following apply:

-Whilst this might already sound complicated enough the rules are actually more detailed, but the rule of thumb will be that in most cases if accessing funds as soon as possible to assist with the financial settlement is required then you will need to ask the pension scheme provider or pension scheme trustees.
-We know already that Aviva have a range of personal pension plans that will have a possible protected minimum pension age.
+Whilst this might already sound complicated enough, the rules are actually more detailed.
+The rule of thumb is that in most cases, if accessing funds as soon as possible to assist with a financial settlement is required, you will need to ask the pension scheme provider or pension scheme trustees.
+We know already that Aviva have a range of personal pension plans that may carry a protected minimum pension age.